SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

 The second special case is when the number formed by the last two digits of the input number is **less than 10**  (e.g. 101, 305, 609, etc.).
 In this case, we print "one-hundred and one", "three-hundred and five", "six-hundred and nine" etc.

-The third special case is when the number formed by the last two digits of the input number is **larger than 10 and smaller than 20** (e.g. 111, 814, 919, etc.).
+The third special case is when the number formed by the last two digits of the input number is **greater than 10 and less than 20** (e.g. 111, 814, 919, etc.).
 In this case, we print "one-hundred and eleven", "eight-hundred and fourteen", "nine-hundred and nineteen" etc.

-#### Testing in the Judge System
+#### Testing in the Judge system

 Test your solution here: [https://judge.softuni.bg/Contests/Practice/Index/665#13](https://judge.softuni.bg/Contests/Practice/Index/665#13).

-### Problem: String Encryption
+### Task: String encryption

 Write a method **`encrypt(char letter)`**, which encrypts a given letter in the following way:
 * It takes the first and the last digit from the ASCII code of the letter and concatenates them into a string, which will represent the result.
 * At the beginning of the string, which represents the result, we will insert the symbol which matches the following condition:
   * ASCII code of the letter + the last digit of the ASCII code of the letter.
-* After that at the end of the string, which represents the result, you concatenate the character which matches the following condition:
+* After that, at the end of the string, which represents the result, you concatenate the character which matches the following condition:
   * ASCII code of the letter - the first digit of the ASCII code of the letter.
 * The method should return the encrypted string.